mehulagg/gitlab/doc/user/profile/personal_access_tokens.md

 1. Sign in to GitLab.
 1. In the upper-right corner, click your avatar and select **Settings**.
 1. On the  **User Settings** menu, select **Access Tokens**.
-1. Choose a name and optional expiry date for the token.
+1. Choose a name and optional expiration date for the token.
 1. Choose the [desired scopes](#limiting-scopes-of-a-personal-access-token).
 1. Click the **Create personal access token** button.
 1. Save the personal access token somewhere safe.
 If you navigate away or refresh